designing2026/designing2026.github.io/index.md

 ## Call for Contributions

 We invite submissions in the following categories:
-- **Position papers** on visions or new directions for software design (max.
-4 pages)
-- **Research papers** presenting novel contributions on software design (max.
-8 pages)
+- **Technical papers** presenting novel **research** or **educational** contributions on software design (max.
+8 pages),
+- **Extended abstracts** describing a new vision/direction for software design, preliminary results on a novel design approach, or a proposal for a workshop activity (max.
+5 pages).
+In particular, an **activity proposal** should outline a specific activity (45 min to 1 hour long) to be carried out together with attendees, such as workshopping a new, promising approach to designing or teaching.
 - **Case study papers** describing a case study or a model problem that can be used by the community to compare and evaluate different approaches to design (max.
-6 pages)
+6 pages).
-- **Education papers** that discuss novel techniques for teaching design and designing (max.
-8 pages)
-- **Proposals for a workshop activity** outlining a specific activity (1 to 1.5 hours long) to be carried out together with attendees, such as workshopping a new design method, debugging classroom challenges, or discussing ways to bridge the gap between academia and industry (max.
-2 pages).
-The proposal must include (1) the objective(s) of the activity and expected outcome, (2) a high-level outline of the activity (e.g., a list of questions to be discussed by the participants), and (3) a plan for engaging possibly a large number (30~40) of participants (e.g., breakout groups).

 Topics of interest include, but are not limited to, the following:
 - Empirical studies on software design